 To simplify it, I have listed down some reasons behind it.

-- With increasing income, lifestyle of family members changed drastically
+- With increasing income, the lifestyle of family members changed drastically

-- Neither him nor any family members kept eye on daily expenses, which resulted in expenses almost near to his income.
+- Neither he nor any family members kept an eye on daily expenses, which resulted in expenses almost near to his income.